When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 Or maybe you didn't use proper form when you picked up that heavy box at work, and you tweaked your back.

 Sometimes, the pain lingers for days and days with no sign of relief.

-So, is it time to go to the doctor?
-Maybe a Chiropractor?
+So, is it time to be real about your health and see a Chiropractor?